dsp56001/Facesketball/README.md

 # Facesketball
 Facesketball

-Stange game uses mongame and emgu openCV and camera as a  game inpute controller
+Strange multplayer game that uses monogame and emgu openCV and camera as a  game inpute controller

 uses Emguu to detect motion from webcams